 Steam the frozen beans to heat through and soften a bit.
 (Use a vegetable steamer or just put them in a bowl with an inch of water in the bottom, put a plate over the bowl as a lid, and microwave for 3 minutes.
 Take care as you remove the bowl and take off the lid…it will all be pretty hot!)

-Add the beans, tahini, pesto, lemon juice, Sencha powder, and water to the bowl of a food processor, and blend until smooth.
+Add the beans, tahini, pesto, lemon juice, Sencha powder or matcha tea, and water to the bowl of a food processor, and blend until smooth.
 You may need to add a bit more water, and scrape down the sides a couple of times to get it smooth and creamy.
 Serve with fresh veggie sticks, pita chips, or if you’ve been stuck in your house for a week…whatever crackers you still have left!